 Where can I get more information?

 For most people, it’s going to take spending time to find your passion and purpose.
-And you may get it wrong the first few times, that’s okay.
+You may get it wrong the first few times, and that’s okay.
 You don’t have to start a business or write a book.
 But the important thing is to get started on whatever it is you want to do.

 Or, if you are looking for an OKR coach, check this out.